Tag Archives: legacy

 Picture1

-In spite of her destitute and inner turmoil, she grew up and broke away, searching for love.
-Eventually she’d marry and have a family of her own, never dreaming how they’d fill the void in her heart.
+Despite her destitute and inner turmoil, she grew up and broke away, searching for love.
+Eventually, she’d marry and have a family of her own, never dreaming of how they’d fill the void in her heart.

 IMG_1882